-- Global Education Group designates this enduring activity for a maximum of 0.50 AMA PRA Category 1 CreditTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity. - Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information: There is a fee for this educational activity.
+- Instructions to Receive Credit: In order to receive credit for this activity, the participant must score at least a 75% on the post quiz and submit a completed evaluation and credit application form. - Global Contact Information: For information about the accreditation of this program, please contact Global at 303-395-1782 or cme@globaleducationgroup.com. - Fee Information & Refund Policy: There is a fee for this educational activity.
+For refund details, please see https://hospiceandpalliativeboardreview.com/refund-policy/. - System Requirements: - PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader\ - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers\, Internet Explorer is not supported on the Macintoch. \Required to view printable (PDF) version of the lesson.

-System Requirements:

-- PC: Microsoft Windows 2000 SE or above, Flash Player Plugin (v7.0.1.9 or greater), Internet Explorer (11.0 or greater), Chrome, Firefox, Adobe Acrobat Reader - MAC: MAC OS 10.2.8, Flash Player Plugin (v7.0.1.9 or greater,), Safari, Chrome, Adobe Acrobat Readers, Internet Explorer is not supported on the Macintoch. - Required to view printable (PDF) version of the lesson. - Disclosure of Conflicts of Interest: Global Education Group (Global) adheres to the policies and guidelines, including the Standards for Integrity and Independence in Accredited CE, set forth to providers by the Accreditation Council for Continuing Medical Education (ACCME) and all other professional organizations, as applicable, stating those activities where continuing education credits are awarded must be balanced, independent, objective, and scientifically rigorous.
+Disclosures of Relevant Financial Relationships: Global adheres to the policies and guidelines, including the Standards for Integrity and Independence in Accredited CE, set forth to providers by the Accreditation Council for Continuing Medical Education (ACCME) and all other professional organizations, as applicable, stating those activities where continuing education credits are awarded must be balanced, independent, objective, and scientifically rigorous.
 All persons in a position to control the content of an accredited continuing education program provided by Global are required to disclose all financial relationships with any ineligible company within the past 24 months to Global.
 All financial relationships reported are identified as relevant and mitigated by Global in accordance with the Standards for Integrity and Independence in Accredited CE in advance of delivery of the activity to learners.
 The content of this activity was vetted by Global to assure objectivity and that the activity is free of commercial bias.